 Internal stakeholders within the City of Guelph and key external stakeholders were consulted to determine the interests, concerns and options for parkland dedication policies moving forward.

-Key Stakeholders were consulted on June 29th and again on October 5, 2017 through focus groups.
-General public was informed and engaged through open house on October 5, 2017.
-A paper and online survey was conducted to gain feedback from general public.
+Consulting with key stakeholders took place on June 29, 2017 and again on October 5, 2017 through focus groups.
+The general public was informed and engaged through an open house on October 5, 2017.
+A paper and online survey was conducted to gain feedback.

-A staff report with the proposed draft bylaw will be presented to the Committee of the Whole for a decision on January 14, 2019.
+A staff report with the proposed bylaw will be presented to the Committee of the Whole for a decision on January 14, 2019.

-Section 42 of the Planning Act requires the council of a local municipality to enact and enforce a bylaw applicable to the whole municipality or to any defined areas within that municipality to be able to collect parkland dedication as a condition of development or redevelopment of land.
+Section 42 of the Planning Act requires the City to have a bylaw in order to require parkland dedication as a condition of some types of development or redevelopment in our community.